Peetie Wheatstraw: Early life and career

-William Bunch was the son of James Bunch and Mary (Burns) Bunch.
-It has been reported that he was born in Ripley, Tennessee, but it was widely believed that he came from Arkansas.
-After his death, his body was shipped to Cotton Plant, Arkansas, for burial, and the blues musician Big Joe Williams stated that this was his hometown.
+William Bunch was born in Ripley, Tennessee, in 1902, the son of James Bunch and Mary (Burns) Bunch.
+There is some speculation Wheatstraw may have been born in Cotton Plant, Arkansas, where he was buried, and blues musician Big Joe Williams stated that this was his hometown.

 The earliest biographical facts come from the musicians Henry Townsend and Teddy Darby, who remember Wheatstraw moving to East St. Louis, Illinois, in the late 1920s.
 He was already a proficient guitarist but a limited pianist.
 The only known photograph of him shows him holding a National brand tricone resonator guitar, but he played the piano on most of his recordings.
 He often performed at a club called Lovejoy in the East St. Louis area and at a juke joint over a barbershop on West Biddle Street.
 By the time Sunnyland Slim moved to St. Louis in the early 1930s, Wheatstraw was one of the most popular singers there, with an admired idiosyncratic piano style.